Joe Kelly (pitcher): 2016

 Early in the 2016 season, the Red Sox placed Kelly on the disabled list on April 20 with a right shoulder impingement.
-In his return on May 21, he took a no-hitter through 6 2/3 innings against the Cleveland Indians until Juan Uribe broke it up with a double; Boston won, 9–1.
+In his return on May 21, he took a no-hitter through 6 2/3 innings against the Cleveland Indians.
 However, Kelly pitched only 4 2/3 and 2 1/3 innings in his next two starts.
 By the end of the 2016 season, after spending time with the Triple-A Pawtucket Red Sox, Kelly's role with Boston was as a relief pitcher.
 He ended the 2016 regular season with 20 MLB appearances (six starts) with an ERA of 5.18 and a record of 4–0.

 In his new relief role, Kelly made three appearances in the 2016 American League Division Series.
-He pitched a total of 3 2/3 innings, retiring all 11 batters he faced including three strikeouts, as the Red Sox were swept by the Cleveland Indians.
+He pitched a total of 3 2/3 innings, retiring all 11 batters he faced including three strikeouts.

 2017

 For the 2017 season, Kelly continued his role as a member of the Red Sox bullpen.
 During the regular season he made 54 appearances, all in relief, compiling a 2.79 ERA with 4–1 record in 58 innings pitched; he had 52 strikeouts and issued 27 walks.
 His fastest pitch of 2017 was 102.2 miles per hour, third-best in MLB only to pitches by Aroldis Chapman and Felipe Vázquez.
 His two-seam and four-seam fastballs had the second-and third-highest average speeds of any MLB pitcher's pitches in 2017, at 98.9 mph.

-In the 2017 American League Division Series, Kelly pitched in two of the series' four games, allowing no walks and four hits with one strikeout in 2 2/3 innings of scoreless relief, as the Red Sox lost to the eventual World Series winner, the Houston Astros.
+In the 2017 American League Division Series, Kelly pitched in two of the series' four games, allowing no walks and four hits with one strikeout in 2 2/3 innings of scoreless relief.